shjonz/gameshow/README.md

 run the python code!

+5. CTD_Documentation
+here is the more detailed explanation of the code

 Overview
 This game is similar to game shows where competing contestants gain points by answering questions.